 The examination to become a London cabbie is possibly the most difficult test in the world — demanding years of study to memorize the labyrinthine city’s 25,000 streets and any business or landmark on them.
-As GPS and Uber imperil this tradition, is there an argument for learning as an end in itself?
+As GPS and Uber imperil this tradition, is there an argument for learning as an end in itself to find here?

 ‘‘At first I thought I’d go for London Bridge,’’ McCabe said later. ‘‘Go straight up Brixton Road to Kennington Park Road and then work my line over.
 I knew that I could make my life a lot easier, to not have to waste brainpower thinking about little roads — doing left-rights, left-rights.
 And then once I’d get over London Bridge, it’d be a quick trip: I’d work it up to Bethnal Green Road, Old Ford Road, and boom-boom-boom, I’m there.
 It’s a no-brainer.
 But no. I was thinking about the traffic, about everyone going to the City at that hour of the morning.
 I thought, ‘What can I do to skirt central London?’
 That was my key decision point.
 I didn’t want to sit in the traffic lights.
 So I decided to take Coldharbour Lane and head for the pipe.’’